yahiro07/resin/README.md

 <img align="right" src="./resin_logo.svg" height="140px" alt="the resin logo: two bottles labeled CSS and JS">

-A lightweight css-in-js library works with Deno and Fresh.
+A small css-in-js library works with Deno and Fresh.
+The core concept is build a decorated component by writing jsx and css parts and combine(solidify) them.
+Easy and clean inline code helps making a well-styled apps.

 ## Usage